-After the update is complete, check whether the Xbox One controller keeps disconnecting even now or has it been resolved and the controller is functioning normally.
+After the update is complete, check whether the Xbox One controller keeps disconnecting even now or if it has been resolved and the controller is functioning normally.

 8. Test the other Controller

-If you have a controller other than the one having issues with staying connected, you can use it to check if the problem persists the same or is it different.
-If the second controller faces no problems, that means you need to replace your original controller.
+If you have a controller other than the one having issues with staying connected, you can use it to check if the problem persists the same or if it is different.
+If the second controller faces no problems, you must replace your original controller.
 However, if both controllers have the same problem, you should get your console serviced.

 If nothing works, there is still one last method you can try.
-You can shoot for opening up the controller yourself and trying fixing it.
+You can shoot for opening up the controller yourself and trying to fix it.
 There are online guides available for the same.
 However, simply replacing it would be quicker and lighter on your hands!

-If something like the nervousness before an e-tournament makes you butterfingers and you have dropped your controller way too many times to count, the chances are that it needs to be replaced.
+If something like the nervousness before an e-tournament makes you butterfingers, and you have dropped your controller too many times to count, the chances are that it needs to be replaced.

 The new patterns from the Xbox Design Labs are outcall it divine intervention.